โฑ๏ธGeneral Chemistry II

 Calculating the Acid-to-Base Ratio

-Compare: pKapK_a vs. pHpH—both are logarithmic scales, but pKapK_a is a fixed property of an acid while pHpH describes the solution.
+Compare: pKapK_a vs. pHpH: both are logarithmic scales, but pKapK_a is a fixed property of a given acid while pHpH describes the state of the solution.
 When pH=pKapH = pK_a, the buffer has equal concentrations of acid and conjugate base.
-FRQs often ask you to identify this special condition.
+Exam questions often ask you to identify or explain this special condition.

 Buffer Capacity: How Much Can Your Buffer Handle?

-Buffer capacity quantifies a buffer's ability to absorb added acid or base without significant pH change.
-Higher concentrations of buffer components mean more molecules available to neutralize threats.
+Buffer capacity quantifies how well a buffer resists pH change when you add strong acid or base.
+Higher concentrations of buffer components mean more molecules available to neutralize whatever you add.

 Buffer Capacity Calculation